LambdaSharp/Polly-Challenge/readme.md

 ## Level 3

 We want the user to be able to choose a language, voice style, and get audio based on that selection.
-Using the `curl` request from Level 1, add a property for `LanguageCode` and `VoiceId`

 Use Amazon Polly's built in localization methods to describe the voices available for that language code.

 Pick a voice from that list and use it to synthesize the text to speech in the chosen language.

-Submit the chosen voice in the API request.
+Using the `curl` request from Level 1, add a property for `LanguageCode` and `VoiceId` then be sure to update the `ConvertTextRequest` to have these fields to parse in the `Logic.cs` file in the method `AddTextToAudio`.

 NOTE: This should not require any text translation